 How to Save Money on Editing

 If you’ve been looking around for an editor for any length of time, you’ve probably noticed that editing doesn’t come cheap!
 We’re talking several hundred, maybe even thousand, dollars to get your book edited, depending on the type of edit and the length of your book, among other factors.
-(My pricing is listed on each of my service pages, and you can find out more about why I charge what I do in this blog post.)
+(My pricing is listed on my service page, and you can find out more about why I charge what I do in this blog post.)

 It makes sense that authors want to save money on where they can.
 Cover art and advertising aren't cheap, either!
 But hiring the cheapest editor you can find is also a bit of a risk.
 I can recall many stories in writers forums of editing snafus, usually caused by Word’s find and replace function being used a bit too enthusiastically.